LAWBowie/LAWBowie/README.md

 **`Digital Craftsman (Student/Developer)`**

-• 25 years old
+• 25 years old <br>
-• Originally from South Africa
+• Originally from South Africa <br>
-• Currently residing in London
+• Currently residing in London <br>
-• Have the legal right to live and work in the UK
+• Have the legal right to live and work in the UK <br>
-• Spent last 4 years working and studying full-time
+• Spent last 4 years working and studying full-time <br>
-• Hold an Honours degree in Computing and IT
+• Hold an Honours degree in Computing and IT <br>
-• Highly passionate about learning
+• Highly passionate about learning <br>
-• Pursuing a career in software development
+• Pursuing a career in software development <br>

 ---